Tyers Valley tramway

+Background

 Sawmills in the forests of Victoria were usually connected to a railway by a privately owned tramway.
 Many of these tramways were constructed to very rudimentary standards, such as using timber rails and horses for motive power.
 The private tramways serving the Tyers Valley were largely destroyed by bushfires in 1926.
 Rather than rebuild the private tramways, the Forests Commission, the state-government body created to manage forest resources, decided to construct a higher-quality tramway to serve all private sawmills in the district.

+Technical specifications

 The tramway used second-hand 40 lb/yd rails from Tasmania.
 It had a maximum grade of 1 in 30 (3.33%), and the curves a minimum radius of 80 ft.
 No ballast was used, but greater use was made of sleepers than was normal.